benjymous/annotations/sandman/sandman.45.md

 - #### Panel 5-6

-  **Oprah" and "Donahue**: American talk shows, often devoted to the latest sensationalistic book, scam, or fad.
+  **Oprah** and **Donahue**: American talk shows, often devoted to the latest sensationalistic book, scam, or fad.
 The "Donahue" topic given in 13.5 is a good parody of a typical show.
 The hosts' full names are Oprah Winfrey and Phil Donahue.

 ### Page 13